geerlingguy/ansible-role-jenkins/README.md

 Jenkins plugins to be installed automatically during provisioning.

+    jenkins_plugins_state: present

+State for all plugins.
+Use `latest`, if you wish the update all the plugins in the `jenkins_plugins` list.

     jenkins_plugin_updates_expiration: 86400

 Number of seconds after which a new copy of the update-center.json file is downloaded.
 Set it to 0 if no cache file should be used.